jfsantosm/academic-felipe-august2020/content/authors/admin/_index.md

 - Visitors
 ---

 I have graduated from the Development Economics Master’s degree at GSID Nagoya University in Japan.
 In the DevEcon field am interested in research related to:  convergence, applications of machine learning, economic growth and spatial econometrics.
 I also studied a BSc in Physics and my research interests include areas of Sociophysics such as: opinion dynamics, applications of statistical mechanics and network theory.
-Moreover, am the operations coordinator of the QuaRCSlab at GSID, Nagoya University.
+Moreover, am a cofounder of the QuaRCS lab.